We understand that the IVF journey can be an emotional and stressful journey.

 Once you and your partner decide to embark on the IVF journey, you may initially experience a positive range of emotions such as hope, excitement, and possibility.
 However, there are many steps in the IVF process and during the course of treatment, you and your partner may experience a range of negative emotions including denial, confusion, anger, stress, and isolation.

 Stress management and counselling

-During your IVF journey, it is important to adequately manage excessive emotional stress as to optimise the chances of pregnancy.
-Studies have shown that chronic stress may result in hormonal changes that may interfere with eggs development and pregnancy success rate.
-Stress may also interfere with the immune system and may increase the likelihood of a woman’s body in rejecting an embryo.
+During this time, it is important to manage emotional stress to optimise the chances of pregnancy.
+Studies have shown that chronic stress results in hormonal changes that may interfere with eggs development and pregnancy success rate.
+Stress may also interfere with the immune system and increase the likelihood of a woman’s body in rejecting an embryo.
 Talk to your fertility specialist about your emotions and ask for help if necessary.

 Letting go of anxiety and self-blame

 Couples must realise that no matter how hard they try to become pregnant, no one can guarantee a successful outcome.
 If you are worried that you will never get pregnant, let those worries go and focus on other aspects of the relationship between you and your partner.
 While we cannot choose our external circumstances, we can always choose how we feel and respond to it.

 Many couples also tend to question or blame themselves.
 Know that if treatment fails, it doesn't make you a failure.
 If you are following the recommendations of the professionals and maintaining healthy self-care, you are doing everything you can.
 The IVF journey is not easy and you are doing your best.
 Remember to affirm yourself and your partner for that.

 Get help from friends and family